EncSend EncSend

 Public access tokens are generated randomly, stored only as SHA-256 hashes in the database, and validated via hash_equals.

 Link passwords are never stored in plaintext and are checked against server-side hashes.
-Password sessions for public links are time-limited (default 120 minutes).
+Password sessions for public links are time-limited and configurable.

 Rate limiting is active for critical endpoints including password checks, public submissions, login, and verification flows.

-Owner-side operations are protected by authentication, verified email status, and authorization policies; sensitive recovery changes require recent password confirmation.
+Owner-side operations are protected by authentication, verified email state, and authorization policies; sensitive recovery mutations require recent password confirmation.

 Owner recovery and key vault